JustArchiNET/ArchiSteamFarm/README.md

 ### Compatibility / Supported operating systems

-ASF officially supports Windows, Linux and OS X operating systems, but it can work anywhere where you can obtain working .NET Core runtime.
+ASF officially supports Windows, Linux and macOS operating systems, but it can work anywhere where you can obtain working .NET Core runtime.
 Please visit **[compatibility](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility)** section on the wiki for more information regarding environments that ASF can work in.

 ---